DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 6. Install powerline10k theme
 -----------------------------
+This theme will help us configure iTerm2 to display information in a convenient way.

 .. code-block::
-   :caption: in terminal

     git clone https://github.com/romkatv/powerlevel10k.git $ZSH_CUSTOM/themes/powerlevel10k

-7. Configure iTerm2
+1. Configure iTerm2
 -------------------
+Working with iTerm2 settings.

 7.1 Delete default profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-in iTerm2 -> Settings -> Profiles -> create new profile, set as default, delete the 'Default' profile
+iTerm2 Settings -> Profiles -> create new profile, set as default, delete the 'Default' profile
 Delete default profile
-in iterm2 -> Settings -> Profiles -> create new profile, set as default, delete the 'Default' profile
+iTerm2 Settings -> Profiles -> create new profile, set as default, delete the 'Default' profile

 7.2 Configure colors
 ~~~~~~~~~~~~~~~~~~~~

-Copy contents of danil.itermcolors file in this repo then save this create your own 'user.itermcolors' file in your home directory and paste the contents of danil.itermcolors file there.
-Then go to iterm2 -> Settings -> Profiles -> Colors -> Color Presets -> Import (and chose this user.itermcolors file in the home dir) -> after import in Color Presets select this 'user' color theme
+Copy contents of danil.itermcolors file in this repo then save this create your own 'user.itermcolors' file in your home directory and paste the contents of danil.itermcolors file there. iTerm2 Settings -> Profiles -> Colors -> Color Presets -> Import (and chose this user.itermcolors file in the home dir) -> after import in Color Presets select this 'user' color theme

 7.3 Configure fonts
 ~~~~~~~~~~~~~~~~~~~~

-Profiles -> Text -> Font (find SourceCodePro+Powerline...)
+iTerm2 Settings -> Profiles -> Text -> Font (find SourceCodePro+Powerline...)
 AND check the 'Use ligatures' checkbox AND increase fontsize to 14

 7.4 Statusbar
 ~~~~~~~~~~~~~

 Profiles -> Session (check Status bar enabled) AND Configure Status Bar to display what you want.
 I use cpu + ram AND configure the Auto-Rainbow: Light Colors.
 Then select "Advanced" and change the background color (use color picker and pick color of iterm window)
 Then go to Settings -> Appearance and change the 'Status bar location' to 'Bottom'.

 7.5 Apply powerlevel10k
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Open .zshrc
 Replace the ZSH_THEME="robbyrussell" with ZSH_THEME="powerlevel10k/powerlevel10k"
 Restart terminal and it will pop up with configuration wizard: answer No to first (font) question then logically to all other questions about icons appearance on the screen.
 To set up as featured use following settings: -> Rainbow -> Unicode -> 24-hour format -> Angled -> Sharp -> Flat -> One Line -> Compact -> Many icons -> Concise -> Verbose -> Yes